Specialized Treatment for Juvenile Steller’s Jay

 Wildlife Rescue staff and volunteers use proper handling and participate in workshops to learn how to best feed, raise and interact with vulnerable wildlife so they safely return to the wild.

 Since imprinting and habituation are such delicate issues, Wildlife Rescue practices many safety measures that will guarantee the safety of birds and other animals.
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
-We will make sure the bird is treated with kindness and compassion.
+Please contact our Support Centre for assistance.

 Want to support our mission?
 Click here to help.